Preparing for the Meeting

 Preparing the Recorder

 Be sure the recorder (sometimes known as the committee secretary) is adequately trained on how to take effective minutes.
 Usually, the safety committee Chair will train the recorder on their job duties.
-There's nothing worse than a bunch of disjoined chicken scratches.
+There's nothing worse than a bunch of disconnected chicken scratches.

 Prepare and follow the agenda.